Molecular Neurodegeneration15 - 19 January 2018Wellcome Genome Campus, Hinxton, UK

 This course provides an overview of the molecular basis of

-neurodegeneration and the development of treatment strategies to combat
+neurodegeneration and the development of therapeutic intervention to

 disorders including Alzheimer’s disease, Parkinson’s disease, Fragile X,

 Spinocerebellar ataxia and amyotrophic lateral sclerosis.
 There are many

 parallels between different neurodegenerative disorders and the course

 will examine the common themes across neurodegenerative processes.